-The ATO’s register of private binding rulings is available for free public search by reference number, topic or date.
+The ATO’s database (once known as a register) of private binding rulings is available for free public search by reference number, topic, date or content.
 The rulings are edited for anonymity and privacy before publication.

 Where is the private rulings register?

-Edited versions of private advice are being moved to the Legal database under the category labelled “Edited private advice”.
+Edited versions of private advice have been moved to the Legal database under the category labelled “Edited private advice”.
+The Register of private binding rulings as it previously operated has been decommissioned.

-The Legal database itself has also been upgraded in functionality, with search experiences now vastly improved.
+The Legal database itself has over the past several years been upgraded in functionality, and has an improved search experience.

-Searching for content keywords, section numbers or PBR number works equally well.
+Searching for content keywords, section numbers or PBR number all work equally well.

 The Advanced search box enables limited logical search statements for even greater precision.